-Sooners Shut Out by Baylor in Big 12 Opener
+Sooners Shutout in Big 12 Tourney Opener by Baylor

 Baylor shut out Oklahoma 4-0 in the first game of the Big 12 Baseball Tournament at the Bricktown Ballpark in Oklahoma City on Wednesday.